 How to Finish Your Basement

-Looking to turn your unfinished basement into a new room for your house?
-Here are a few things that you should take into account before you start your basement renovation project:
+Potentially you’re even looking to turn an unfinished basement into a new room or a one-bedroom apartment?
+Whichever the case, here are a few things that should be taken into account before you dive head first into your basement renovation project.

 Can your basement be finished?

-According to the CMCH (Canada Mortgage and Housing Corporation), you have to ask yourself four questions before getting involved into any kind of basement finishing project.
+According to the CMCH (Canada Mortgage and Housing Corporation), it’s crucial to ask yourself the following four questions before getting involved in any kind of basement finishing project.

 - Do you have to bend down to avoid a beam or a conduct?